 Any Non-US national who is offered an Einstein Postdoctoral Fellowship must have a valid Visa for the duration of the Einstein Fellowship Appointment.
-Non-U.S. nationals will normally apply for an Exchange Visitor sponsored by their Host Institution.
-For Immigrant visas, the awardee must apply independently.
+Non-U.S. nationals will apply for either an Exchange Visitor Visa sponsored by their Host Institution or an Immigrant Visa.
+If he/she chooses to apply for an Immigrant Visa, the Einstein Fellowship Program cannot participate in the Visa request.
 Foreign nationals who intend to work at U. S. government institutions should ensure that they are eligible to work at their chosen Host Institution.

 The Host Institution and the individual Einstein Fellow are responsible for complying with matters related to income taxes.

 Fellows are required to have health insurance coverage during the term of the appointment.
 Funding is provided to purchase health insurance (individual or family plan) and can include dental and vision care.
 The Host Institution is expected to provide a plan under which the Fellow can enlist.
 If that is not possible, the Fellow is expected to purchase health insurance privately, with the Host Institution providing guidance on Award compliance and available health insurance plans.